 Frequently Asked Questions

-How many credits do I need to be a freshman, sophomore, junior, senior?
+- How many credits do I need to be a first-year, sophomore, junior, senior?

 - Sophomore status requires 32-63 credits